Ecological-Complexity-Lab/Sequential_LP/for_HPC/README.md

 It details an edge's true classification, membership probabilities and clasification by the module.

+## Secondary usage:
+In the same folder exists a wrapper for the tool that runs a sweep across all possible q and u values, and saves performance measurements.

+### Input
+running process is similar to the one above, only the command will be:
+`python3 main_sweep.py example/WinfreeYYc_mln.csv <number_of_layers> <is_unipartite>`
+or
+`python3 main_sweep.py example/WinfreeYYc_mln.csv 7 1`

+### input file format
+the same as the one for a single lp run: `layer | node_from | node_to`

+### output
+the same as a single run, with the addision if a new file:
+`results/<input_file_name>_sweep.csv`
+in it the performance measurments for each pair of possible q and u.

 # Source
 Example data paper: https://nsojournals.onlinelibrary.wiley.com/doi/full/10.1111/oik.07303 The DB itself: https://datadryad.org/stash/dataset/doi:10.5061/dryad.qz612jmbp